 Disclaimer: I’m not a licensed investment professional.
 All investments come with risk.
-Please do your own due diligence before investing in any product.
+Please do your own due diligence before investing in any product and investing in index funds.

 Investors and traders ask many of the following questions each year: what stock do you think will perform best this year?
 Is there a sector that will see success in the next 2-3 years?
 What companies’ have the best outlook?